-- A. Under no circumstance shall the Applicant be exempt from implementing such measures as necessary to: - (1) Meet State Water Quality Standards and Requirements. - (2) Protect health, safety, and property. - (3) Meet special requirements for High Quality (HQ) and Exceptional Value (EV) watersheds. - B. The Applicant must demonstrate that the following BMPs are being utilized to the maximum extent practicable to receive consideration for the exemptions: - (1) Design around and limit disturbance of Sensitive Environmental Areas, existing native vegetation, and other sensitive and special value features. - (2) Maintain riparian and forested buffers. - (3) Limit grading and maintain non-erosive flow conditions in natural flow paths. - (4) Maintain existing tree canopies near impervious areas. - (5) Minimize soil disturbance and reclaim disturbed areas with topsoil and vegetation. - (6) Direct runoff to pervious areas. - C. The Applicant must demonstrate that the proposed development/additional impervious area will not adversely impact the following: - (1) Capacities of existing drainageways and storm sewer systems. - (2) Velocities and erosion.
+- A. No exemption or modification of any regulated stormwater activity involving earth disturbance greater than or equal to one (1) acre may be granted by the Township unless that action is approved in advance by the PADEP or the DCCD. - B. Under no circumstance shall the Applicant be exempt from implementing such measures as necessary to: - (1) Meet State Water Quality Standards and Requirements. - (2) Protect health, safety, and property. - (3) Meet special requirements for High Quality (HQ) and Exceptional Value (EV) watersheds. - C. The Applicant must demonstrate that the following BMPs are being utilized to the maximum extent practicable to receive consideration for the exemptions: - (1) Design around and limit disturbance of Sensitive Environmental Areas, existing native vegetation, and other sensitive and special value features. - (2) Maintain riparian and forested buffers. - (3) Limit grading and maintain non-erosive flow conditions in natural flow paths. - (4) Maintain existing tree canopies near impervious areas. - (5) Minimize soil disturbance and reclaim disturbed areas with topsoil and vegetation. - (6) Direct runoff to pervious areas. - D. The Applicant must demonstrate that the proposed development/additional impervious area will not adversely impact the following: - (1) Capacities of existing drainageways and storm sewer systems.

-- (3) Quality of runoff if direct discharge is proposed. - (4) Existing known problem areas. - (5) Safe conveyance of the additional runoff. - (6) Downstream property owners. - D. An Applicant proposing Regulated Activities, after demonstrating compliance with §174-12.A, §174-12.B, and §174-12.C, may be exempted from various requirements of this Chapter according to the following table:
+- (2) Velocities and erosion. - (3) Quality of runoff if direct discharge is proposed. - (4) Existing known problem areas. - (5) Safe conveyance of the additional runoff. - (6) Downstream property owners. - E. An Applicant proposing Regulated Activities, after demonstrating compliance with §174-14.B, §174-14.C, and §174-14.D, may be exempted from various requirements of this Chapter according to the following table:

-New Impervious Area [Since the Date of Adoption of this Chapter] (square footage) Applicant Must Submit to the Township Up to 5% of the subject lot area to a maximum of 1,000 Greater than 5% of the subject lot area or 1,001 - 5,000 Volume Controls and SWM Site Plan & Report 5,000 Rate Controls, Volume Controls, SWM Site Plan & Report, and As-built Survey Plans
+New Impervious Area [Accumulative total since December 21, 2010] (square footage) Applicant Must Submit to the Township Up to 5% of the subject lot area ranging from a minimum of 200 to a maximum of 1,000 Greater than 5% of the subject lot area or between 1,001 - 5,000 Volume Controls and SWM Site Plan & Report 5,000 Rate Controls, Volume Controls, SWM Site Plan & SWM Report, and As-Built Plans